AI Engineer — Agents, Large Scale Training, Inference

-Excited about building agents that can plan, reason, and act across complex multi-step tasks, post-training techniques that unlock new capabilities, and pushing inference to go faster at scale.
+Excited about building agents that can plan, reason, and act across complex multi-step tasks, large scale training techniques that unlock new capabilities, and pushing inference to go faster at scale.

 Currently: MS in Applied Machine Learning at University of Maryland, College Park